HRSF89/InterviewPrompts/README.md

 - Add your solution.js to the folder
   - please label the solution file yourLastNameNameOfPrompt.js (i.e. frolliDeleteTelephoneContacts.js)
   - this is incase more then one person wants to share their solution.
-- Commit any new changes with the note `add [name of folder] to solutions` (i.e. add frollideleteTelephoneContacts to solutions folder)
+- Commit any new changes with the final commit: `add [name of folder] to solutions` (i.e. add frollideleteTelephoneContacts to solutions)
 - then `git push`
 - from the repo select `Pull Request` and then create a `New pull request`.
   - Have the title be the name of the new branch